Can you access Instagram China?

 - PC or Mac: Many of the websites for the main VPNs that work in China are blocked.

 In any event, if you haven’t downloaded the software, it can still be possible to do so from China, as many VPNs have alternative websites that can be accessed from China.
-In this article, you will find the updated links to the different websites that are accessible from China.
+In our comprehensive guide about downloading a VPN from China, you will find the updated links to the different websites that are accessible from China.

-Once you access the Internet, all you need to do is download the software, the app, or in the case of iOS, to follow the tutorial to configure it manually and later download the app from the App Market.
+Once you have access to the Internet, all you need to do is download the software, the app, or in the case of iOS, follow the tutorial to configure it manually and later download the app from the App Market.

 2. Purchase the service before going to China